Virtual Data Source

 curl -X POST "${BASE_URL}/1?set_title_descs=true" -H 'content-type: application/json' -H "TOKEN: ${API_TOKEN}" -d '{"key":"1.dept_schema.dept_table", "table_type":"TABLE", "title":"Department Table", "description":"This is department table"}'

-# The example below removes all objects from the data source with id as 1 except 'emp_table' and 'dept_table'
+# The example below removes all objects from data source 1 except 'emp_table' and 'dept_table'

 curl -X POST "${BASE_URL}/1?remove_not_seen=true" -H 'content-type: application/json' -H "TOKEN: ${API_TOKEN}" --data-binary @delete.txt